-Applications for city-administered programs (First Time Homebuyers Loan Program, Housing Rehabilitation Loan Program and Economic Development Loan Program) are available at the DPCD and may be submitted at any time.
-Guidelines for these programs are provided in a separate document.
+Applications for city-administered programs (First Time Homebuyers Loan Program, Housing Rehabilitation Loan Program and Economic Development Loan Program) are available on www.salem.com and may be submitted at any time.
+Guidelines for these programs are provided on the website.
 Approval of these loans is contingent upon meeting eligibility requirements and the availability of funding.
 Applications may be placed on a waiting list, if necessary, to accommodate current staffing or funding levels.